openstates/pyopenstates/README.rst

 Documentation
 -------------

-Documentation in provided in detailed docstrings, and in HTML format at https://seanthegeek.github.io/openstates-python/
+Documentation is provided in detailed docstrings, and in HTML format at

+https://seanthegeek.github.io/openstates-python/

 .. _Open States API: http://docs.openstates.org/api/